JeffrayZhang/terse-cli/readme.md

 Known issues:
 - [ ] every command must have a return type that implements `Display`
 - [ ] positional arguments are not yet supported
-- [ ] comments on arguments/subcommands are not yet supported
+- [ ] argument docs are not yet supported

 ## Installation